borisdj/FixedWidthParserWriter/README.md

 Date: {DateCreated}                               {SignatoryTitle}
                                                    {SignatureName}
 ```
-In situation where many same type properties have Format different from default one, instead of setting custom format individually for each one, it is possible to override default format for certain data types/groups in that class:
+In situation where many same type properties have Format different from default one, instead of setting custom format individually for each Property, it is possible to override DefaultConfig for certain data types/groups in that class:
 ```C#
     public class Invoice : IFixedWidth
     {